jlinoff/pam/README.md

 glance.
 Note also that loading a records file applies that file's preferences, so opening a shared vault can switch breach checking off.

+### File Integrity Check

+Since v2.5.0 every saved file carries a SHA-256 digest of its records and preferences, stored inside the encrypted payload as `meta.integrity`.
+On load _PAM_ recomputes it and compares before applying anything.

+**Why it is needed.** _PAM_ encrypts with AES-CBC, which protects confidentiality and nothing else — there is no authentication tag, so a modified file decrypts to modified content and nothing says so.
+In practice most damage is caught anyway, because garbled data fails to parse as JSON.
+The gap is the case that matters: altering a byte inside a long text value changes a character without disturbing the structure around it, so the file still parses and loads.
+The digest closes that.

+**What you will see.** Nothing, normally.
+If a file fails the check, _PAM_ reports that it has been modified since it was saved and **does not load it**.
+If the check itself cannot run, _PAM_ says so and still does not load the file — an unverified vault is not applied silently.

+**Older files still work.** A file saved before v2.5.0 has no digest. _PAM_ notes that in the console and loads it normally; a missing digest is not treated as tampering.

+**What it does not do.** The digest is stored inside the file, so anyone able to rewrite the file could remove it.
+And neither this nor any authentication scheme detects a *rollback* — replacing your current file with a genuine older copy of it, which was correctly signed when it was written.
+Keep backups somewhere an attacker cannot reach.

 #### Search Password Field Values

 WARNING: this only applies when Search Record Field Values is also